Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Mean-field approach and general properties

-Similarly, it can also be shown that there is no ``hysteresis loop'' when heating up and then cooling down the system by changing the mean of inverse social temperature $\mu$ that characterizes the distribution, regardless of the distribution.
+Similar as the case of the Heider balance model under a complete graph and homogeneous temperature~\cite{malarz2022mean}, there is no ``hysteresis loop'' when heating up and then cooling down the system by changing the mean of inverse social temperature $\mu$, regardless of the distribution.
+When $\mu^{-1} \to 0^+$ implying that the system is fully cooled down, it is easy to find solutions $\left<x\right>=0$ and $\left<x\right>=1$, which lie on the trivial stable branch and non-trivial stable branch, respectively.
+We may also assume a non-trivial unstable fixed point $\left<x\right>_{\rm u} = k\mu^{-1}$.
+Substituting it into the self-consistent equation~\eqref{eq:self_consistent}, we have

+which leads to $k=0$ or $k=1$.
+The case of $k=0$ corresponds to the trivial stable fixed point $\left<x\right>=0$, while the case of $k=1$ indicates the existence of a non-trivial unstable one when the system is fully cooled down.

+Thus, the unstable fixed point $\left<x\right>_{\rm u}$ always exists even the mean temperature $\mu^{-1}$ is sufficiently low, indicating the absence of hysteresis loop when heating up and then cooling down the system.
+It also consists with the previous study (Fig.~2 of~\cite{malarz2022mean}) on the Heider balance model under a complete graph with homogeneous social temperature, which can be regarded as a special case of our model with delta distribution of $\beta$.